American Nightmare: Harvard Lawyer Turns to Life of Crime

 In one of the strangest cases in recent memory, a disbarred San Francisco lawyer and Harvard Law grad named Matthew Muller was arrested for robbing a Bay Area home, kidnapping one of its residents, and attempting to hold her for ransom to the tune of $15,000 in cash.

 That is, if the kidnapping took place at all.
-Before arresting Muller, police had been convinced that the entire robbery-abduction was a hoax.
+Before arresting Muller, the Vallejo police had been convinced that the entire robbery/abduction was a hoax.

 The FBI also found a stolen car near Muller's Tahoe home.
 Inside it were hairs matching the female victim's and a pair of swimming goggles with the eyes blacked out.
 Investigators also found an empty bag of zip ties, Nyquil, 42 assorted pills, weight-loss medication, and makeup in the car.
 In Muller's storage locker, they found drones, a wireless video camera, black duct tape and pliers -- all of which scream creepy, if not necessarily guilty.

 Of course, before his arrest, things hadn't exactly been going swimmingly for Muller.
 Prior to becoming a potential felon, Muller had served as a Marine, according to court documents.
-He was diagnosed with bipolar disorder and suffered from psychosis, but graduated Harvard Law and joined the California Bar in 2011.
+He was diagnosed with bipolar disorder and suffered from psychosis (which his attorney speciously blamed for his behavior), but graduated from Harvard Law and joined the California Bar in 2011.
 He was suspended two years later for failing to pay his bar dues.

-This year, Muller was disbarred after he took money for a client's green card application he never filed.
+Muller was disbarred after he took money for a client's green card application he never filed.
 By then, however, it seems that Muller had given up on the law.
-The Supreme Court's decision focuses mostly on the Bar's failed attempts to track the lawyer down in order to discipline him.
+The court's decision focuses mostly on the Bar's failed attempts to track the lawyer down in order to discipline him.